How To Get A Cat Out From Under A Car: 6 Effective Methods

 If the cat isn’t moving despite your efforts, you can get a spray bottle with clean water.
 Spray the water on the cat’s rear, and it will surely run away.

-Take note that you should spray it on the rear, not the face.
+Spray it on the rear, not the face.
 Spraying on the face will disorient the cat, and it will even discourage them from moving.
+Lastly, never use chemicals, hot water, and anything that will hurt the kitty.

 Method #6: Deploy the scare tactic